-By agreeing to the Great Compromise, the delegates could move forward and discuss other issues, like the contribution of slaves to the population as well as the powers and duties of each branch of government.
+By agreeing to the Great Compromise, the delegates could move forward and discuss other issues, like the contribution of slaves to the state’s population as well as the powers and duties of each branch of government.

-But perhaps most importantly, the Great Compromise made it possible for the delegates to submit a draft of the new Constitution to the states for ratification by the end of the Summer of 1787 — a process that was dominated by fierce debate and that would take just over two years.
+But perhaps most importantly, the Great Compromise made it possible for the delegates to submit a draft of the new U.S Constitution to the states for ratification by the end of the Summer of 1787 — a process that was dominated by fierce debate and that would take just over two years.

 When ratification eventually happened, and with the election of George Washington as president in 1789, the United States as we know it was born.

-However, while the compromise succeeded in bringing the delegates of the Convention together (mostly), it also made it possible for smaller factions within the United States’ political elite — most prominently the Southern slaveholder class — to have tremendous influence on the federal government, a reality that meant the nation would live in an almost-perpetual state of crisis during the Antebellum Period.
+However, while the Great Compromise succeeded in bringing the delegates of the Convention together (mostly), it also made it possible for smaller factions within the United States’ political elite — most prominently the Southern slaveholder class — to have tremendous influence on the federal government, a reality that meant the nation would live in an almost-perpetual state of crisis during the Antebellum Period.

 Eventually, this crisis spread from the political elite to the people, and by 1860, America was at war with itself.